“皇明実録 Huangming shilu”

 all are in the front yard of Fujian.
 How can I allow you in the area?

-Beyond these islands, however, the vast expanse of sea was open for any nation both Chinese and other barbarians to do as they like.
+Beyond these islands, however, the vast expanse of sea is open for any nation both Chinese and other barbarians to do as they like.

 According to the record, a Chinese local government official met a Japanese envoy and mentioned the names of islands, including one (東湧 Dongyin, approximately 40km away from the Chinese coast) on the eastern edge of the Matsu Islands (馬祖列島), that was controlled by the Ming and said the ocean beyond the islands was free for China and any other nation to navigate.